DIVER'S FLAGS

 The Alfa (sic) flag is white and blue with a triangular piece missing from the blue front.
 It represents the letter "A" as well as meaning: "Diver Down; Keep Clear."
 This flag must be flown from vessels that have diving operations going on in international waters, coastal waters, and other waters where commercial and international shipping is taking place.

-The red flag with a diagonal white stripe from the upper mast to the lower outer corner was specifically for divers in the United States.
-The flag is not an official flag.
+The red flag with a diagonal white stripe from the upper mast to the lower outer corner was originally specifically for divers in the United States.
+The flag is not an official flag in that it is not part of the International Code of Signals Flags.
+Therefore a person acquiring a Captain's License does not have to memorize the meaning of the "Divers' Down Flag" but does have to know the Apfa flag means divers are in the water.
 It is the most common flag flown by divers in the USA.
 It is now used in many areas of the world and may be flown with the Alfa flag.
-It generally means there are divers within 100' of the flag.
+It generally means there are divers within a specified number of feet from the flag.
 Exactly what legal requirements are connected with the use of the flag is determined by the law in each State.
 In New York State, Section 45, 1a of the State Navigation Law states that unless you are the vessel that is involved in diving operations, boats must stay at least 100' away from the flag.

 There are many pleasure boaters that do not have a clue as to the meaning of any of the divers' flags.
 Just because the flag is flying does not completely protect the diver.
 It is important for divers to make sure local boating training courses, such as those conducted by the US Coast Guard Auxiliary, include information on "Diver Down" flags.